 Chromium has been identified for a very long time as an essential component of the Glucose Tolerance Factor (GTF), enabling the body to transport glucose out of the bloodstream into cells where it's needed.

 The problem with proving this scientifically has been, it's hard to prove anything (by modern standards) by studying just a few people, even if you do the study right.
-A meta-analytic review of 36 studies found that taking chromium (and I'll comment on how much in just a moment) on average lowered blood glucose levels by 0.8 mM, or in the terms most non-scientists use, 15 mg/dl or so.
+A meta-analytic review of 36 studies found that taking chromium (and I'll comment on how much in just a moment) on average lowered blood glucose levels by 0.8 mmol/L, or in the terms most non-scientists use, 15 mg/dl or so.

 Moreover, while no scientist has found that taking chromium lowers your "bad" LDL cholesterol, two studies have found it can greatly increase the "good" HDL cholesterol.

 The thing is, sometimes taking less chromium works better than taking more, but taking brewer's yeast (a natural food that contains chromium but delivers a lower amount of it) is even better.

 This means if you come across a supplement that promises "New!
 Improved!
 More Chromium!" you shouldn't buy it.Further complicating the understanding is the fact that for chromium, as for so many aspects of diabetes, what works in one situation doesn't necessarily work in another.

 There's some research that finds that the body wastes chromium, that is, flushes it out into the urine, when it's fed a high glycemic index diet (lots of sugar, flour, rice).